 The Real Dangers of Non-Stick

 The carcinogenic chemical used to prevent foods from sticking to pans is touted as being perfectly safe when used at lower temperatures; however, several researchers have found as soon as the pan begins to heat, toxic fumes – similar to the toxic nerve gas used in WWII known as phosgene – is released into the air, and into your foods.
-This, along with up to six other toxic gases, begin to emit from the pan within five minutes of cooking.
+This, along with up to six other toxic gases, begins to emit from the pan within five minutes of cooking.
 Along with the obvious dangers of breathing toxic fumes, research suggests prolonged use of such chemicals may support cancer cell development, flu-like symptoms (known as Teflon Flu or Polymer Fume Fever, among scientists) and even birth defects in pregnant women.
 As you can see, there’s a great price to pay for cleaning convenience.

 - Increased risk of liver cancer, testicular cancer, breast cancer and pancreatic cancer.